EA combines its two obscure subscription services into one massive, obscure service

 EA is rebranding its two subscription services, EA Access and EA Origin, into a single new service called EA Play… yes, EA’s using the name of its annual event as a name for its subscription service now.

-If that already wasn’t confusing enough, EA still plans on offering a more premium service, called EA Play Pro, that replaces EA Origin Access Pro.
+If that already wasn’t confusing enough, EA still plans on offering a more premium service, called EA Play Pro, that replaces EA Origin Access Premier.

 According to a blog post on EA's website, the change will mostly be aesthetic, and the premium services will retain most of their features like the 10% discount, early access to future releases, and EA Vault.